Yasmani Grandal Player Props: White Sox vs. Reds

 Reds Pitching Rankings

-- The Reds' 4.98 team ERA ranks 25th across all MLB pitching staffs.
+- The Reds have a 4.92 team ERA that ranks 26th across all league pitching staffs.

-- Reds pitchers combine to surrender 35 total home runs at a clip of 1.1 per game (to rank 13th in baseball).
+- Reds pitchers combine to rank 14th in baseball in home runs surrendered (37 total, 1.1 per game).

-- Lodolo (2-1 with a 6.16 ERA and 44 strikeouts in 30 2/3 innings pitched) makes the start for the Reds, his seventh of the season.
+- Ashcraft (2-0 with a 2.00 ERA and 27 strikeouts in 36 2/3 innings pitched) makes the start for the Reds, his seventh of the season.

-- The lefty's most recent appearance was on Sunday against the Oakland Athletics, when he went five innings, surrendering three earned runs while allowing five hits.
+- The righty last appeared on Wednesday against the San Diego Padres, when he threw six innings, allowing one earned run while giving up six hits.

-- The 25-year-old has amassed an ERA of 6.16, with 12.9 strikeouts per nine innings, in six games this season.
-Opposing hitters have a .338 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.